 New standards for cookie banners – inspections underway

-In May 2020 the German Federal Court of Justice decided, in accordance with the requirements of the ePrivacy Directive, that valid consent must be obtained from visitors to the website before cookies are set.
+In May 2020, the German Federal Court of Justice decided, in accordance with the requirements of the ePrivacy Directive, that before setting the cookies, valid consent must be obtained from visitors to the website before cookies are set.

-Consent must be given voluntarily and explicitly.
-Cookie walls that force users to accept cookies in order to be able to access the website are not permitted.
+Visitors must give consent voluntarily and explicitly.
+Cookie walls that force users to accept cookies to access the website are not permitted.

 Further, scrolling a website does not count as explicit consent, nor do boxes ticked in advance.

 What are the consequences of non-compliance?

 The fines for non-compliance with the processing of personal data with the help of cookies are extensive.

 How can you obtain valid cookie consent on your website?